Rasputin and the Empress: Background

 The impetus for making the film was Irving Thalberg's discovery that the studio already owned the rights to Alfred Klabund's 1927 novel Rasputin.
 In June 1932, MGM had announced that the three Barrymores would star in the movie.
 This film marked Ethel Barrymore's sound film debut and is the earliest known recording of her famous voice.

 That is the only film which features all three Barrymore siblings - John, Ethel and Lionel - together; although all had starring roles, there are only a few short scenes where all three are on the screen at the same time.

 "I gradually learned that this was an unusually disorganized company, and it was a miracle that the film ever got finished-- no script except for one day ahead; the three Barrymores, who were tough enough to take individually, together they spelled disaster," wrote Barbara Barondess in her memoir.
 This was her first talking film.
 "I rehearsed the scene without a hitch.
-But the strong kleig lights were killers.
+But the strong Klieg lights were killers.
 They were blinding and very hot, and the confinement of the chalk marks for the camera were something new to me.
-The size of the stage, the crew, the soundmen, property men, lighting men, make-up men, hairdressers, script girls, and dozens of assistants, photographers, and all those people fussing and stopping every shot were absolutely devestating [sic?].
+The size of the stage, the crew, the soundmen, property men, lighting men, make-up men, hairdressers, script girls, and dozens of assistants, photographers, and all those people fussing and stopping every shot were absolutely devastating.
 The lights bothered me the most.
 I was sure that I would photograph blind.
 Registering rage and hysteria in the second scene not difficult!"